|

 spiritual background and spiritual trust in good.

-Guided by the hand of infinite good, the Pilgrims were helping
+Guided by the hand of infinite good, the Pilgrims were

-they were blown off course.
+intervention they were blown off course.
 Had they reached the destination

 man willed for them they would never have enjoyed the